httpwg/http-extensions/draft-ietf-httpbis-client-hints.md

   - Potential conflicts due to existing use of field name
   - Properties of the data communicated in field value

-In order to avoid conflicts and provide some guaranties regarding field values sent by user agents, specifications and features relying on Client Hints MUST use the "Sec-" prefix for request header names.
-User agents reserve this namespace to headers that can only be emitted by the browser.
-Therefore, they can guarantee and enforce the type and format of the data communicated in the header value fields.
-Further, specifications and features relying on Client Hints are encouraged to include "CH-" in the header name, in order to make it easier to distinguish Client Hint request headers from others.
+Specifications and features relying on Client Hints MUST prefix request header names with a "Sec-" prefix.
+User agents, such as web browsers, ensure such prefixed headers can only be emitted by the browser, and application content, such as scripts, are forbidden from emitting such headers {{FETCH}}.
+This provides assurance that, when transmitted by user agents, the type, format and value of data communicated in such request headers are enforced by the user agent.

-The combination of the above recommendations and requirements, plus the opt-in mechanism of Client Hints, helps minimize deployment risks.
-Further, these requirements enable server and intermediaries handling requests with Client Hints to identify such request headers and take precautions in how they are used and processed — e.g. opt out from storing them as they may expose information about the user.
+Additionally, specifications and features relying on Client Hints are RECOMMENDED to include the "CH-" in the header name, for example, in the form Sec-CH-Foo for a hypothetical Client Hint Foo.
+Client Hints can provide additional information about a user agent that previously only have been accessible to scripts or content, and not necessarily transmitted in requests.
+Servers that wish to minimize the data collected in intermediate steps MAY filter out all unrecognized or unprocessed "CH-" values from its records or intermediate steps, and a consistent use of "CH-" helps facilitate filtering new and unrecognized Client Hint Values.

 # IANA Considerations